appinho/SAGoogleCodeEventTemplate/README.md

 ### Graphs
 - cherries_mesh(KS19/E/MEDIUM): All cherries are connected by red or black strands.
 Try to remove as much strands so that they are still connected **DFS/Connected Components**
 - parcels(KS19/A/MEDIUM): Find the location in a grid to place a delivery shop to minimize the worst case delivery time **BFS/Manhattan Distance**
+- stable_wall(KS20/C/MEDIUM): Find the topological order of placing items so it builds up a wall **Topological sort/DFS**

 ### Greedy